stijlist/stijlist.github.io/about.md

-My name is Bert Muthalaly, and I'm a programmer, student of economics, and [Hacker School][hackerschool] alum based in New York City, currently working for [Sefaira][sefaira].
+My name is Bert Muthalaly, and I'm a programmer, student of economics, and [Recurse Center][recurse center] alum based in New York City, currently working in technical infrastructure at Google [google].
+I used to work at [Sefaira][sefaira].
 I'm interested in the intersection of engineering, business, and the improvement of human welfare.

-My projects are on [GitHub][1], and I write over at [somethingdoneright.net][2].
+My projects are on [GitHub][1], and I write here at [somethingdoneright.net][2].

 I aim to focus on the fact that technology is a tool, and it's more important